 MGM Grand Spa and Fitness Center

 The second day of my trip started at the MGM Grand Spa and Fitness Center.
 I was scheduled for a 50-minute custom pressure massage, but arrived a little early to take advantage of the amenities that the center had to offer.
-Upon arrival I was given a tour of the facility which included a whirlpool, sauna, steam room, and a relaxation lounge.
-After spending sometime in the whirlpool I was called back to begin my massage.
+Upon arrival, I was given a tour of the facility that included a whirlpool, sauna, steam room and a relaxation lounge.
+After spending some time in the whirlpool, I was called back to begin my massage.
 It was a truly revitalizing and relaxing experience.
 The therapist took the time to focus on specific areas I requested.
 Following that I spent some time in the dry sauna.
-What is great about the center is that even after my appointment I was still given access to the facility for the rest of the day.
+What’s great about the center is that even after my appointment, I was still given access to the facility for the rest of the day.

 Marvel’s Avengers Station

 Later in the day we took a trip over to Treasure Island where we visited the Marvel’s Avengers Station.
 At this interactive exhibit we were shown what it takes to become an Avengers agent.
 It featured a number of interactive displays, sets and authentic pieces from a wide range of Marvel films, including Captain America’s uniform and shield, Bruce Banner’s laboratory, Hawkeye and Black Widow uniforms and weapons, and a collection of Iron Man suits.
 The exhibit is ever growing, with plans to add new props and displays from some of the most recent Marvel movies.
 After the exhibit we felt were ready to take on Thanos and his army alongside the Avengers.